 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the PCC's customers.
 This risk is minimised through the Annual Investment and Treasury Management Strategy which requires that counterparties meet the minimum credit ratings from three major credit rating agencies.
-In 2023/24, the PCC has a policy not to lend more than £10m to any individual financial institution, authority or banking group unless consent is given for a specific period of time and in exceptional circumstances.
+In 2024/25, the PCC has a policy not to lend more than £10m to any individual financial institution, authority or banking group unless consent is given for a specific period of time and in exceptional circumstances.
 This policy is outlined on Page 34.

-Recent experience has shown that it is rare for its investment counterparties to be unable to meet their commitments, therefore although a risk of non-recoverability applies to all of the PCC's deposits, there was no evidence at the 31 March 2024 that this was likely to crystallise.
+Recent experience has shown that it is rare for its investment counterparties to be unable to meet their commitments, therefore although a risk of non-recoverability applies to all of the PCC's deposits, there was no evidence at the 31 March 2025 that this was likely to crystallise.

-&lt;sup>2 Annual Investment and Treasury Management Strategy
+2 Annual Investment and Treasury Management Strategy

-Of the $\pounds$ 1,505k outstanding from customers $\pounds$ 187k was past its due date for payment at the year-end.
+Of the £1,057k outstanding from customers £118k was past its due date for payment at the year-end.
 The past due amount can be analysed by age as follows:

 Amount Amount

 past due past due

-2024 2023
+2025 2024

 £000 £000

-Less than three months 180 39
+Less than three months 99 180

-Three to six months 13 1
+Three to six months 13 13

-Six months to one year (5) 4
+Six months to one year 6 (5)

-More than one year - 53

-187 97
+118 187